C.22 Procedures for Changes in Graduate Curricula

 5. Petitions are to be prepared in accordance with petition formats available in the Graduate Studies Office.
 All petitions must meet the following criteria:

-1. Approval by the departmental chairperson and graduate program director.
+1. Approval by the departmental chairperson and Dean, School of Graduate Studies.
 A department is defined for this purpose as an academic discipline.

 2. Approval by the college level Graduate Council